apache/trafficserver/doc/reference/configuration/records.config.en.rst

    thereby preserved from being overwritten.
 This is done if it is no more than a specific number of bytes in front of the write cursor.
 The number of bytes is a percentage of the total number of bytes of content storage in the cache stripe where the object is stored and that percentage is set by this variable.

+   By default, the feature is off (set to 0).

 .. ts:cv:: CONFIG proxy.config.cache.hit_evacuate_size_limit INT 0
    :metric: bytes